 Here are typical cost points, so you know what to expect:

-- Domain names: promotions often allow “.com” or other popular TLDs at ~$6–10 first year.
+- Domain names: promotions often allow “.com” or other popular TLDs at ~$6–10 for the first year.
 New / specialty TLDs more.

 - Shared hosting (Stellar, etc.): low monthly rates for basic plans with free domain (or sometimes trial) + SSL + email accounts.